June057/Node.js-Best-Practices/README.md

 Otherwise: Sensitive application details such as server file paths, third party modules in use, and other internal workflows of the application which could be exploited by an attacker, could be leaked from information found in a stack trace

-🔗 Read More: Hide error details from client